-The weighted-average fair value of options granted during 2010, 2009 and 2008 was approximately \$16.73, \$11.89 and \$22.16 (excluding options assumed in the Grant Prideco merger) per share, respectively, as determined using the Black-Scholes option-pricing model.
-The total intrinsic value of options exercised during 2010 and 2009 was \$60 million and \$6 million, respectively.
+The weighted-average fair value of options granted during 2009, 2008 and 2007 was approximately \$11.89, \$22.16 and \$11.99 (excluding options assumed in the Grant Prideco merger) per share, respectively, as determined using the Black-Scholes option-pricing model.
+The total intrinsic value of options exercised during 2009 and 2008 was \$6 million and \$155 million, respectively.

+Upon adoption of ASC Topic 718, we began recording expense related to the value of employee stock options on the date of grant using the Black Scholes model.
+Prior to the adoption of ASC Topic 718, the value of each employee stock option was estimated on the date of grant using the Black-Scholes model for the purpose of the pro forma financial information in accordance with ASC Topic 718.
 The determination of fair value of share-based payment awards on the date of grant using an option-pricing model is affected by our stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to, the expected stock price volatility over the term of the awards, and actual and projected employee stock option exercise activity.
 The use of the Black Scholes model requires the use of extensive actual employee exercise activity data and the use of a number of complex assumptions including expected volatility, risk-free interest rate, expected dividends and expected term.